aaronLiu0011/Basic-R-for-empirical-study-/README.md

 - [Assignment 9](Assignment9): Analysis and visualization

 ## Acknowledgements
-Special thanks to Andrew Griffen(https://github.com/andrew-griffen) for their support and guidance throughout the course.
+Special thanks to Andrew Griffen(https://github.com/andrew-griffen) for the support and guidance throughout the course.